Addpixel/Fieldwire/README.md

 ## Support

-Fieldwire depends on [jQuery](http://jquery.com) (2.x.x or 1.x.x) but eliminates the need of jQuery UI.
+Fieldwire depends on [jQuery](http://jquery.com) (2.x.x or 1.x.x) but eliminates the need for jQuery UI.
 Fieldwire works with the following FormBuilder field types.

 *   Fieldset
 *   Text